 Atmosphere: Noisy.
 Dusty.
 Polluted.

-I started using R.C. (one of the 10 essential oils from my Young Living Premium Essential Kit), which is mixed with a carrier oil like the Young Living’s V6 oil, virgin coconut oil or jojoba oil (depending on your child’s preference).
+I started using R.C. (eucalyptus, cypress and spruce essential oils from Young Living), which is mixed with a carrier oil like the Young Living’s V6 oil, virgin coconut oil or jojoba oil (depending on your child’s preference).

 Just mix 1-2 drops of R.C. onto 1/2 tsp of carrier oil, rub your hands together and gently massage the chest, back and soles of the feet.
 Put on socks, if needed.